j7nn7k/affilify/README.md

 ## How to use?

+1. Open affiliate accounts at those services where you want to place product links to.
+Affilifiy currently works for <a href="http://www.zanox.com/" target="_blank">Zanox</a>, <a href="http://www.amazon.de/" target="_blank">Amazon</a> and <a href="http://www.affili.net/" target="_blank">Affilinet</a>.
+You can use all of them or choose which ones you want to use.

-1. Include jQuery:
+2. Include jQuery:

 	```html
 	<script src="http://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>
 	```

-2. Include plugin's code:
+3. Include the Affilify plugin's code to your page:

 	```html
 	<script src="dist/jquery.affilify.min.js"></script>
 	```

-3. Call the plugin with your affiliate networks publisher settings:
+4. Call the plugin with your affiliate network's publisher settings.
+Whichever you want to use:

 	```javascript
 	$("a").affilify({